Freediving blackout: Terminology

-In this article constant pressure blackout and shallow water blackout refers to blackouts in shallow water following hyperventilation and ascent blackout and deep water blackout refers to blackout on ascent from depth.
+In this article, constant pressure blackout and shallow water blackout refers to blackouts in shallow water following hyperventilation, and ascent blackout and deep water blackout refers to blackout on ascent from depth.
 Some free divers consider blackout on ascent to be a special condition or subset of shallow water blackout but the primary underlying mechanisms differ.
-This confusion is exacerbated by the fact that in the case of blackout on ascent, hyperventilation induced hypocapnia also may be a contributory factor even if depressurisation on ascent is the actual precipitator.
+This confusion is exacerbated by the fact that, in the case of blackout on ascent, hyperventilation induced hypocapnia also may be a contributory factor even if depressurisation on ascent is the actual precipitator.

-Some scuba diving curricula may apply the terms shallow-water blackout and deep-water blackout differently; deep-water blackout being applied to the final stage of nitrogen narcosis while shallow water blackout may be applied to a blackout from a deep free dive.
-Nitrogen narcosis does not normally apply to freediving as free-divers start and finish the dive with only a single lungful of air and it has long been assumed that free divers are not exposed to the necessary pressure for long enough to absorb sufficient nitrogen.
-Where these terms are used in this manner there is usually little or no discussion of the phenomenon of blackouts not involving depressurisation and the cause may be variously attributed to either depressurisation or hypocapnia or both.
+Some scuba diving curricula may apply the terms shallow-water blackout and deep-water blackout differently; deep-water blackout may be applied to the final stage of nitrogen narcosis while shallow water blackout may be applied to a blackout from a deep free dive.
+Nitrogen narcosis does not normally apply to freediving, as free-divers start and finish the dive with only a single lungful of air, and it has long been assumed that free divers are not exposed to the necessary pressure for long enough to absorb sufficient nitrogen.
+Where these terms are used in this manner, there is usually little or no discussion of the phenomenon of blackouts not involving depressurisation, and the cause may be variously attributed to either depressurisation, hypocapnia or both.
 This problem may stem from the origin of the term latent hypoxia in the context of a string of fatal, shallow water accidents with early military, closed-circuit rebreather apparatus prior to the development of effective oxygen partial pressure measurement.
-In the very different context of dynamic apnea sports careful consideration of terms is needed to avoid potentially dangerous confusion between two phenomena that actually have different characteristics, mechanisms and prevention measures.
-The application of the term shallow water blackout to deep dives and its subsequent association with extreme sports has tended to mislead many practitioners of static apnea and dynamic apnea distance diving into thinking that it does not apply to them even though isobaric shallow water blackout kills swimmers every year, often in shallow swimming pools.
+In the very different context of dynamic apnea sports, careful consideration of terms is needed to avoid potentially dangerous confusion between two phenomena that actually have different characteristics, mechanisms and prevention measures.
+The application of the term shallow water blackout to deep dives, and its subsequent association with extreme sports, has tended to mislead many practitioners of static apnea and dynamic apnea distance diving into thinking that it does not apply to them, even though isobaric shallow water blackout kills swimmers every year, often in shallow swimming pools.

 The CDC has identified a consistent set of voluntary behaviors associated with unintentional drowning, known as dangerous underwater breath-holding behaviors; these are intentional hyperventilation, static apnea, and hypoxic training.

 Other terms generally associated with freediving blackout include: